Suriyani Malayalam: Literature

 Vedatharkam written by Kariattil Mar Ousep is one of the famous books written in Suriyani Malayalam.
 Large number of documents written in Suriyani Malayalam are found among the Saint Thomas Christians or Nasranis of Kerala.
 These documents include an alternate set of the Canons of the Synod of Diamper.

 At present the dialect is not in popular usage.
-However it strives in historical literature of the Saint Thomas Christian denominations.
+However it survives in historical literature of the Saint Thomas Christian denominations.
 Thomas Koonammakkal is one of the most notable experts in Garshuni Malayalam studies.